vmware-archive/vsphere-storage-for-kubernetes/documentation/statefulsets.md

 title: StatefulSets
 ---

-StatefulSets are valuable for applications which require any stable identifiers or stable storage. vSphere Cloud Provider suppoorts StatefulSets and vSphere volumes can be consumed by StatefulSets.
+StatefulSets are valuable for applications which require any stable identifiers or stable storage. vSphere Cloud Provider supports StatefulSets and vSphere volumes can be consumed by StatefulSets.

 **Note:**